 It’s the time of year for a Robin picture!
-So, here is a watercolour I have painted in honour of Christmastide.
+So, here is a watercolour I painted in honour of Christmastide.

 Robin in the Bramble | Watercolour 250 x 130 cm | Lesley Scoble

-I was taking a walk on an RSPB nature reserve at the close of Autumn when a lone Robin’s clear song drew my gaze to one of my favourite little birds declaring (and perhaps lamenting) the end of summer.
+We were walking on an RSPB nature reserve at the close of Autumn when a lone Robin’s clear song drew my gaze to one of my favourite little birds declaring (and perhaps lamenting) the end of summer.

 Robin in the Bramble